 The RIP Celebrity Rumor Mill – Why Bieber Keeps Meeting an Untimely Demise on Twitter

-We decided to conduct a little experiment, to see just how much the Canadian pop icon has been reported to kick the bucket on Twitter, in comparison to other celebs.
+We decided to conduct a little experiment, to see just how much Justin Bieber has been reported to kick the bucket on Twitter, in comparison to other celebs.
 To track death rumors on Twitter, we took a sip from our Twitter firehose, and monitored #RIP celebrity rumor tweets that had been retweeted more than 500 times.